VersionO/ag-codemapper/README.md

 *   **Privacy-First Design**: While the system defaults to Gemini or Vertex AI / Google Cloud for initial setup, the ADK architecture utilizes a `LiteLlm` interface, allowing developers to swap the cloud-based backend for a local, private LLM (via Ollama or other providers) to ensure proprietary logic remains on-device.

-*   **Modular Automation**: The system is generated via the ADK CLI to wire custom skills (`.agents/`) and structured workflows (`Agents.md`) into a cohesive agent runner, enabling deep structural analysis without the overhead of complex cloud-based deployments.
+*   **Modular Automation**: The system is generated via the ADK CLI to wire custom skills (`.agents/Skills/`) and structured workflows (`Agents.md`) into a cohesive agent runner, and is governed by the `CONTEXT.md` file, enabling deep structural analysis without the overhead of complex cloud-based deployments.

 *   **Contextual Filtering**: By integrating the **CGC MCP server**, we move beyond simple `.gitignore` rules.
 The system intelligently indexes only the relevant structural graph—functions, classes, and inheritance—preventing "token spam" from environment files or build artifacts and ensuring the model focuses exclusively on the logic that matters.